LOSS PREVENTION HEADQUARTERS

 Member service officers need good contact management skills.
-The contact centre is the modern central place used to manage contact with members, clients or customers.
-A merger of the reception desk and the mailroom, contact centres handle both written and oral communications — emails, faxes, social media, telephones, and text messaging.
+The contact centre is the modern central place used to manage contact with members, clients or clients.
+A merger of the reception desk and the mailroom contact centres handle both written and oral communications — emails, faxes, social media, telephones, and text messaging.

 A member service officer is a visible presence.
 In effect he (she) is a personal contact centre.
 Member service officers are very important contact managers.
 Contact management skills remain very important because …

 - I learn to smile as I establish rapport on the telephone, and